benjamin-york/CM-galois-images/README.md

 The second folder, Division_Fields, verifies claims about certain division fields of CM elliptic curves made in the paper.

-See the README section of each file for more detailed information.
+See the README file in each folder for more detailed information.